InkyZigi/defect-detection-system/README.md

 ## Configuration

+- ###### Virtual Environment

+  Use Python virtual environment or Conda environment.

+  Note that Conda environment are not easily switched by windows commands.
+(I failed to do it.)

+- ###### Pip Installation

+  Install the **requirements.txt** for required Python library like Django or protobuf.

+  If you want to visit MySQL, please install pymysql or mysqlclient.
+If you would like use PostgreSQL, please install psycopg2.

-- Configure database
+- ###### Configure Database

   1. First, establish a database locally or remotely.
 (Recommend pirated **Navicat** for management and Docker for deployment.)
   2. Edit "detection/**models.py**" for **ORM**(Object-Relational Mapping).
-  3. Run `python manage.py makemigrations` to record the changes locally in "detection/migrations".
+  3. Run `python manage.py makemigrations` to record the changes locally in "core/detection/migrations".
   4. Run `python manage.py migrate` to commit changes into your database.
   5. Reset **DATABASES** in **settings.py**.
   6. Run and debug.

-- Configure static files
+- ###### Configure Static Files

   It's a very complicated work actually, but almost everything has been done.